This website is operated by MTG Liquidity Ltd.

 SVG

-CySEC – Russia Sanctions
+CySEC: Russia Sanctions

-CySEC, the regulatory authority in Cyprus, issued Circular C551 to inform regulated entities of the Tenth Sanctions Package adopted by the EU Council against Russia.
-The circular highlights the new reporting obligations on frozen funds and economic resources of listed individuals and entities and immobilized reserves and assets of the Central Bank of Russia, as outlined in the amended Article 8 of Council Regulation (EU) No. 269/2014 and Article 5a of Council Regulation (EU) No. 833/2014.
+CySEC, the regulatory authority of Cyprus, issued Circular C551 to inform its regulated entities of the Tenth Sanctions Package adopted by the EU Council against Russia.
+The circular highlights the new reporting obligations on frozen funds and economic resources of the listed individuals and entities and immobilized reserves and assets of the Central Bank of Russia, as outlined in the amended Article 8 of Council Regulation (EU) No. 269/2014 and Article 5a of Council Regulation (EU) No. 833/2014.

 Denial of Service Attacks